RJauslin/PatPilr/README.md

 ### Remove 'N'

-These functions simply remove sequences of a fasta or a fastq files that contains a nucleotide 'N'.
+This function simply remove sequences of a fasta or a fastq files that contains a nucleotide 'N'.

 * **fasta**